jon-harper/OmniBox/docs/support/lower_bay.md

 Some components can only be mounted on lower bay trays.
 Parts compatible with the lower bay are listed here.
 The files for the tray variations are stored in the [Trays\Lower Bay][5] git folder.

-Additionally, trays come in two lengths: small and large.
-A large tray covers the mount points of two small trays and must be mounted from front to back of the case.
+Additionally, trays come in two lengths: half and full.
+A full length tray covers the mount points of two half trays and must be mounted from front to back of the case.

 ![a small tray on the left and a large tray on right](../img/examples/lower_bay_trays.png)